 COU 519.
 ORGANIZATION AND ADMINISTRATION OF SCHOOL COUNSELING PROGRAM (3 sem. hrs.)
 This course will provide an understanding of the organization and administration of a developmental comprehensive school counseling program; grades K-12.
-Attention will be given to role of the school counselor, the three domains of counseling, and the corresponding student competencies.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, Summer)
+Attention will be given to the role of the school counselor, the three domains of counseling, and the corresponding student competencies.
+(Prerequisites: COU 503, 504, 505) (Fall)

 COU 520.
 ELEMENTARY AND MIDDLE SCHOOL COUNSELING (3 sem. hrs.)
 This course is designed with a seminar/discussion focus where students will be exposed to the varied roles, duties, issues, and programs implemented by elementary and middle school counselors.
 This course will cover comprehensive and developmental guidance and counseling, ASCA national standards, and various topics from both texts pertinent to elementary and middle school counseling.
 A field experience and interview component is also utilized to expose students to the realities of school counseling.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Summer) Note: phased out effective fall 2016, applicable for admits under 2015-2016 Graduate Catalog and earlier)
+(Prerequisites: COU 503, 504, 505) (Summer) \\Note: phased out effective fall 2016, applicable for admits under 2015-2016 Graduate Catalog and earlier

 COU 521.
 COUNSELING YOUTH AT RISK (3 sem. hrs.)
 This course is a didactic and experiential course that focuses on the changing needs and challenges of today's children and adolescents.
 The course will provide information related to prevention, intervention, treatment, and support for working with a broad category of children and adolescents at risk.
 Emphasis is placed on accurately defining youth at risk, expanding students' knowledge of the various risk factors and forms of risk, expanding professional resources, and developing prevention and intervention strategies.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, Spring, Summer)
+(Prerequisites: COU 503, 504, 505) (Spring)

 COU 522.
 COUNSELING CHILDREN AND ADOLESCENTS (3 sem. hrs.)
 Development of knowledge and skills needed for effective counseling of children and adolescent problems, including assessment techniques, major intervention strategies and establishment and maintenance of rapport.
 Problems commonly experienced by children and adolescents will be explored.
 Developmental theory specific strategies and techniques such as play, bibliotherapy, brief solution focused therapy, art therapy, music therapy, group design, and the creative arts will be applied to the context of counseling children.
 Emphasis will be placed on understanding culturally and ethnically diverse children, adolescents and their families.
 Special emphasis will be placed on working with children and adolescents within an educational setting.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, Spring, Summer)
+(Prerequisites: COU 503, 504, 505) (Spring)